tvcutsem/harmony-reflect/doc/api.md

 The intent is for users to "subclass" `VirtualHandler` and override the "fundamental" trap methods, like so:

+    // the "subclass" constructor function
     function MyHandler(){};
-    MyHandler.prototype = Object.create(Reflect.VirtualHandler.prototype);
+    // set its prototype to an object inheriting from VirtualHandler.prototype MyHandler.prototype = Object.create(Reflect.VirtualHandler.prototype);
+    // now override just the following traps:
     MyHandler.prototype.getOwnPropertyDescriptor = function(tgt, name) {};
     MyHandler.prototype.getOwnPropertyNames = function(tgt) {};
     MyHandler.prototype.defineProperty = function(tgt,name,desc) {};